kgiszczak/shale/README.md

 It allows you to parse JSON, YAML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML or XML.

+Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)

 ## Features

 * Convert JSON, YAML and XML to Ruby data model